brunoroncete/gym-project/README.md

 This comprehensive site is designed for a fictional gym (Fitness Tribe).
 The focus of the site is to provide information about the services the gym offers and attract more customers.

 ## UX

 The purpose is to design an attractive website to the customers of the gym, with a simple and intuitive layout that works on mobiles, tablets or desktops.

 ## User Stories
 ### First Time Visitor Goals

-- As a first time visitor, I want to easily see if the gym offers the service that I am looking for.
+1. As a first time visitor, I want to easily see if the gym offers the service that I am looking for.
-- As a first time visitor, I want to find information about the classes that the gym offers.
+2. As a first time visitor, I want to find information about the classes that the gym offers.
-- As a fisrt time visitor, I want to find out the cost of the services provided.
+3. As a fisrt time visitor, I want to find out the cost of the services provided.

 ### Returning Visitor Goals
-- As a Returning Visitor, I want to find the best way to contact the gym.
+1. As a Returning Visitor, I want to find the best way to contact the gym.
-- As a Returning Visitor, I want to be able to access your social media accounts.
+2. As a Returning Visitor, I want to be able to access your social media accounts.

 ### Frequent User Goals
-- As a Frequent User, I want to be able to book my classes.
+1. As a Frequent User, I want to be able to book my classes.
-- As a Frequent User I want to be able to check the status of my membership.

 ## Design
 ### Colour Scheme